Maybe Texas should shop Pudge

 Texas Rangers owner Tom Hicks said Sunday that catcher Ivan Rodriguez will not be traded, even though the nine-time All-Star becomes a 10/5 player on June 2.

 Rodriguez is in the midst of a five-year, $42 million contract — chicken feed compared to teammate Alex Rodriguez’s $252 million deal — which runs through next season.
-Man just imagine all of the awesome things you can buy with that money.
-You can shop until you literally drop!
+I know that there are a lot of cool stuff you can buy online like on NoveltyStreet but with that money, you can shop as many gift websites as you want until you literally drop!
 LOL.

 “He’s the heart and soul of our team,” Hicks said.
 “People like to stir things up, but I assured him there’s absolutely no truth to any of the rumors.”

 But wouldn’t it make sense for the pitching-short, financially-committed Rangers to explore every avenue?
 And wouldn’t it make sense for several teams to pursue Rodriguez, who is arguably baseball’s most valuable player?

 Consider three teams in particular — the Indians, Red Sox and Dodgers.
 All three have young pitchers to offer and money to spend if the deal is right.
 More importantly, in the case of all three, Ivan Rodriguez could put them over the top.